anebz/cloud/Accreditations/aws_solutions_associate.md

 For 2 EC2 instances inside a VPC to communicate (each instance in its own subnet), the Network ACL should allow communication between the 2 subnets and the security groups allow the app host to communicate to the other instance on the right port and protocol.

 The online application must be in public subnets to allow access from clients' browsers.
 The database cluster must be in private subnets to meet the requirement that there be no access from the Internet.
-A NAT Gateway is gives private subnets access to the Internet. **NAT Gateways must be deployed in public subnets.** For resouces in various AZs, to improve resilieny, create one NAT Gateway per AZ and configure routing so that resources use the NAT in their AZ.
+A NAT Gateway is gives private subnets access to the Internet. **NAT Gateways must be deployed in public subnets.** NAT Gateways can be costly.
+For resouces in various AZs, to improve resilieny, create one NAT Gateway per AZ and configure routing so that resources use the NAT in their AZ.

+* Internet Gateway: allows instances with public IPs to access the internet.
+	- A subnet is deemed to be a public subnet if it has a route table that directs traffic to the internet gateway
+	- Egress-only Internet Gateway: used for VPCs with IPv6
+	- Entry in route table: 0.0.0.0/0 -> my_internet_gateway
+* NAT Gateway: allows instances with no public IPs to access the internet.
+Internet traffic can't access the instances.
+Can't be associated with security groups.
+Used only for IPv4

 An ALB sends requests to healthy instances only.
 It performs periodic health checks on targets in a target group, if an instance fails the health check a configurable amount of times it'll be marked as unhealthy and won't receive traffic until it passes another health check.